Make your own tasty homemade fish fingers, which are so much better than shop-bought.

 - Roll each fish finger in the flour, dip it in the egg mixture, then lift it out and let the excess egg drain off.
 Finally roll the fish in the polenta breadcrumbs.
 Make sure each finger is well coated and the crumbs are patted down.
 Repeat until you have coated all the fish fingers.

-- To cook: Heat the oil in a deep, large frying pan until it reaches 180c and is shimmering.
+- To cook: Heat the oil in a deep fat fryer or large frying pan until it reaches 180c and is shimmering.
 Gently lay a few of the fish fingers in the oil, but don’t overcrowd the pan or the temperature will drop and the fingers won’t be crispy.
 Fry the fish fingers until golden brown underneath, then carefully turn over and gently fry the other sides until golden.
 The fish will be cooked through.
 Repeat until all the fish fingers are cooked.

 Grandads Cookbook may reference or include sections of text and images reproduced courtesy of: